-The Marina Manager shall ensure that a waste contractor is engaged to manage all wastes produced in the marina and marine precinct.
+The Marina Manager shall ensure that a waste contractor is engaged to manage all wastes produced in the marina.

-6.3.4 Waste Storage and Processing
+5.3.4 Waste Storage and Processing

 During construction, the temporary bin compounds shall be located in an appropriate area away from overland flowpaths and sensitive environments.
-The construction site compound waste storage bins shall be collected weekly.
+The construction compound waste storage bins shall be collected weekly.